-6While C-R take the state space to be infinite, i.e., $M = \infty$ in our notation, they make the additional assumption that the price that a firm charges does not depend on how far it is beyond the bottom of its learning curve (p.
+7While C-R take the state space to be infinite, that is, $M = \infty$ in our notation, they make the additional assumption that the price that a firm charges does not depend on how far it is beyond the bottom of its learning curve (C-R, p.
 1119).
 This is tantamount to assuming, as we do, that the state space is finite.